Martin Bashir blamed ‘professional jealousy’ for Panorama document forgery story

 The BBC later apologised and made a financial settlement with Mr Wiessler.

-To also coincide with the 25th anniversary of the interview Channel 4’s Diana: The Truth Behind The Interview aired and Diana: The Interview That Shocked The World were broadcast in the same year.

-The newly released documents show Bashir was praised by colleagues at the broadcaster after the interview, with Lord Hall of Birkenhead, who was then the corporation’s director of news, saying Bashir handled it with “excellent judgment”.
+The documents also show Bashir was praised by colleagues at the broadcaster after the interview, with Lord Tony Hall, who was then the corporation’s director of news, saying Bashir “changed the way we report the monarchy”.

-He wrote in a letter: “Dear Martin, you should be very proud of your scoop.
-It was the interview of the decade – if not of our generation.

-“But equally importantly, you handled it with skill, sensitivity and excellent judgment.
+He wrote in a note that the journalist should be “very proud of your scoop” which he said was handled with “skill, sensitivity and excellent judgment”.

-“There were many pitfalls awaiting us – you avoided them all.
-I also think you have carried yourself during this whole episode in absolutely the appropriate fashion.
-You have changed the way we report the monarchy.
-Thank you, Tony.”

-Members of the corporation’s Television Weekly Programme Review Board also praised Bashir at a meeting two days after the interview aired.
+Members of the corporation’s Television Weekly Programme Review Board also praised Bashir at a meeting two days after the interview aired, with one member saying Bashir had shown “journalistic integrity”.

-Newly released minutes said: “(Former Radio 4 controller) Mark Damazer said that Martin Bashir would not have been an obvious front-runner for the job but had won it through his journalistic integrity.

-“It had been well done and good for the BBC that he had done it.”

-Bashir, a former religion editor, left the BBC in April 2021 citing health reasons following having Covid-19-related complications.
+Bashir, a former religion editor, left the BBC in April 2021 citing health reasons after having Covid-19-related complications.

 The next month, a report by Lord Dyson concluded that the BBC covered up “deceitful behaviour” by Bashir to secure the 1995 interview and led to an apology from the corporation and a promise never to show it again.